Edd-Rowe/iris-service/README.md

 It also contains the exploratory analysis and plotting tools used during the development or the service (these would usually not be checked in, but they are included here for illustration).

+This repo is intended to showcase competency in a bunch of data science skills:
+- Python
+- Machine learning
+- RESTful microservices
+- Deployment
+- Testing
+- Git(hub) & repository structure

 # Quickstart

 Clone the repo, open a terminal window and navigate to the root directory.